aleksk31/practicalEpigenomics/README.md

 **Task 5: Download or copy this python script inside the epigenomics_uvic/bin folder.
 This script takes as input two distinct arguments: 1) --input corresponds to the file gene.starts.tsv (i.e. the file you generated in Task #4); 2) --start corresponds to the 5' coordinate of a regulatory element.
 Complete the python script so that for a given coordinate --start the script returns the closest gene, the start of the gene and the distance of the regulatory element.**

-We download the script.
+Download the script.
 ```
 wget https://public-docs.crg.es/rguigo/Data/bborsari/UVIC/epigenomics_course/get.distance.py
 ```

-We modify the script.
+Modify the script.
 ```
 nano get.distance.py
 cat get.distance.py
 ```

 To make sure our script is working fine, we should be getting the result: ENSG00000187642.9	982093 2093